Tools for School: Science Notebooks for Kids of All Ages

 Another plus for the notebook is they aid in review.
 Review is a key element in learning.
 Because children are cataloging lessons as they learn them, the review is made easier for them and for the instructor.
 When reviewing which items were attracted to magnets, for example, children can turn to that section in the notebook if they are uncertain what the answer is.

-These notebooks are also a way to demonstrate to the administrators in your building what your children have learned and are learning.
+These notebooks are also a way to demonstrate to the administrators and more importantly to the parents of children in your classroom what these children have learned and are learning.

 Getting ready to organize our notebooks

-Before we even opened our science notebooks, the children dressed in lab coats, goggles, and proudly wearing the Super Scientist badge that was clipped to the lab coat, were photographed for several reasons: to include in the front of their notebooks, to share with their families, to display in our school hallway.
+Before we even opened our science notebooks, the children dressed in lab coats, goggles, and proudly wearing a badge that was clipped to the lab coat, were photographed for several reasons: to include in the front of their notebooks, to share with their families, to display in our school hallway.

 It is also a good idea and very helpful to have a math notebook along with other organizational notebooks that you may choose to use in the classroom.

 Table of Contents

 Assemble the Notebook

 You may wish to use interactive math journals too

 Pulling everything together